marchoeppner/gabi/docs/installation.md

 # Installation

+If you are new to our pipeline ecosystem, we recommend you first check out our general setup guide [here](https://github.com/marchoeppner/nf-configs/blob/main/doc/installation.md).
+That said, the instructions below will probably be sufficient for most users.

 ## Installing nextflow

 Nextflow is a highly portable pipeline engine.
 Please see the official [installation guide](https://www.nextflow.io/docs/latest/getstarted.html#installation) to learn how to set it up.